sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - Once in a while it's still important to start a database before its maintenance window and leave it running until the window closes.

+&sup1; Wait until the database has been in `stopped` status for 9 minutes before you start it.

 ### Detailed Diagram